LispEngineer/symbolics-console-kbdm/README.md

 *Copyright 2022 Douglas P. Fields, Jr. All Rights Reserved.*

+# Cyclone V GX Inputs & Outputs

+Used for the faux mouse
+* Button 0: reset
+  * Note, the manual calls these "keys" and they are logic LOW when pressed
+* Buttons 3-1: Left, middle, right mouse buttons
+* GPIO 5: Biphase output to console
+* TODO: GPIO 6: Non-biphase output (for debugging by a UART decoder)
+* GPIO 15-12: "Mouse" direction control buttons
+* Switches 2-0: "Mouse" speed

+Some notes on this board's GPIO:
+* 0, 2 = Dedicated clock inputs
+* 3-18 = also on Arduino header
+* 16, 18 = PLL clock outputs
+* 22-35 = HEX 2-3

 # Block Diagram

 PS/2 mouse initializer -> PS/2 mouse decoder ->